 Warm, stagnant water with an acidic to neutral pH, sediments and algae create the ideal environment for Legionella to grow and thrive.
 In industrial sites, cooling towers are a prime target for bacterial growth.
 You should act before the bacteria has a chance to grow and sicken workers.
 Preventative measures include water treatment to make the water unsuitable for the bacteria.

 Because many different components of the facility’s water supply can harbor Legionella, the cost of this type of water treatment can vary widely.
-The number of locations treated, the volume of water needing prevention chemicals, the amount of chemicals and other measures impact how much you will pay for this form of water treatment and management.
+The number of locations treated, the volume of water needing treatment chemicals, the amount of chemicals and other measures impact how much you will pay for this form of water treatment and management.

 Simply adding chemicals on your own to process water may not necessarily solve all problems with your systems.
 Therefore, you need a robust service like Chardon Labs that provides equipment, chemicals, testing and more.